-Take lessons and guided tours: If you have always wanted to learn to surf or try scuba diving, now is great time to do it.
-You won’t be holding anyone back and you won’t be worried about how long the lesson might take.
-Sign up for a surfing lesson in the calm waters of Waikiki beach or take a classic hula dancing class, learning the hand motions and what they mean.
-Pick up a ukulele and learn to play a song for the next time you watch the sun go down on the beach.
-If you are the adventurous type, sign yourself up for a guided kayaking tour down the Wailua River in Kauai or along the stark ocean cliffs of the Na Pali Coast.
-Now you finally have the chance to gain a new skill or memory with the experts in this unique place.
+If you have always wanted to learn to surf or try scuba diving, now is great time to do it.
+You won’t be holding anyone back and you won’t care about how long lessons might take.
+You finally have the chance to gain a new skill from the experts in this unique place.
+Sign up for a surfing lesson in the calm waters of Waikiki Beach.
+Take a hula dancing class; learn its hand motions and what they mean.
+Pick up a ukulele and learn to play a song the next time you watch the sun go down.
+Are you the adventurous type?
+If yes, sign up for a guided kayaking tour down the Wailua River or along the cliffs of the Na Pali Coast.

-Try new foods: A fantastic element of self-discovery is trying something completely unfamiliar and seeing how you like it.
-In Hawaii the cuisine is as diverse as the population and whether you prefer to dine at award-winning restaurants in upscale downtown districts, tour famous farms sampling fruit right off the vine or wander through farmer’s markets like a local, try to devote a good amount of time to enjoying the food.
-If you have never tasted guava or lilikoi shave ice, sipped on some Hawaiian-brewed Kona coffee, tasted distilled vodka made from the deep ocean waters off the coast of Maui, then you are in for an entirely new experience of quality and flavor.
-Savor the wares of Hawaiian chocolatiers, crack open fresh macadamia nuts, and order a famous plate lunch or Spam musubi after the end of a long day at the beach and you may never want to return home.
+An element of self-discovery is trying something completely unfamiliar and seeing how you like it.
+Hawaii’s cuisine is diverse as its population.
+This is true whether you prefer to dine at award-winning restaurants, tour famous farms or wander through farmer’s markets.
+Try to devote a good amount of time enjoying the food.
+Ever tasted lilikoi shave ice, Kona coffee or distilled vodka made from deep ocean Hawaiian waters?
+If you haven’t, you are in for an entirely new experience.
+Savor Hawaiian chocolates, crack open fresh macadamia nuts or order a plate lunch after a day at the beach.
+You may never want to return home.

-Visit Hawaii’s natural wonders: If you are a hiker, you might want to look into the best waterfall trails or coastal beach walks in your area and set out to find them.
-Waimea Canyon, the Na Pali Coast, Haleakala or the summit of Mauna Kea—these are all superior destinations to discover if your priority on this trip is to commune with nature.
-There are dozens of State parks across the islands with everything from glorious waterfalls to secluded natural pools, wild-growing fruit trees, ancient hieroglyphics and lava rock formations.
-Don’t forget your camera, so you can carry the memories and images of Hawaii’s most impressive landscapes with you always.
+If you are a hiker, you might want to look into the best trails or coastal beaches and set out to find them.
+Waimea Canyon, the Na Pali Coast, Haleakala or the summit of Mauna Kea are all superior destinations.
+There are dozens of State parks across the islands.
+They have everything from waterfalls to natural pools, wild fruit trees, ancient hieroglyphics and lava formations.
+Don’t forget your camera.
+By doing so, you’ll forever have the memories of Hawaii’s most impressive landscapes with you.

-Wherever you go in Hawaii, the options for outdoor adventure and indoor relaxation are endless.
-The deals found on Panda Travel ® can be some of the best and our all-inclusive travel packages ensure that your solo trip is not only seamless, but absolutely magical.
+Wherever you plan a trip to Hawaii, the options for outdoor adventure and indoor relaxation are endless.
+The deals on Panda Travel ® can be some of the best.
+And our all-inclusive travel packages ensure that your solo trip is not only seamless, but absolutely magical.